astenmies/cool-docs/go-cheatsheet.md

 ## First coding mission
 - At Go Airlines we offer three classes of flight; First, Business and Economy.
 - Since last year, we cover five destinations;  Florence, Lisbon, Oslo, Perth and Tokyo.
-- On our web app, we want to display four featured flights at the time in a specific section, one of them will be highlighted.
+- On our web app, we want to display five featured flights at the time in a specific section.
 - The featured flights need to be randomly picked.
+- A featured flight cannot be displayed twice before each possibility has been displayed (so we will need to keep track of remaining flights when picking featured flights).

 ## Similar cases
 Flights | Classes | Destinations